Addressing the Top Employee Communication Challenges of 2022

 The global fallout of the pandemic has been extreme and created three large challenges:

 - Gaps between countries regarding their COVID-19 response.
-Especially at global organizations, employees are not all having the same COVID-19 experience.
+Especially at global companies, employees are not all having the same COVID-19 experience.
 Some countries are still experiencing spikes of cases or a much slower rollout of the COVID-19 vaccine than the United States.
-If our communications were not targeted and aware of these stark differences, you might struggle with additional strain on your workforce.
+If our comms were not targeted and aware of these stark differences, you might struggle with additional strain on your workforce.
 And it’s important to not lose sight of your wellbeing and support programs for frontline workers who still haven’t gotten a break.

 - The Great Resignation.
 Employees quit in droves in 2021, which will continue to impact hiring and retention efforts well into 2022, if not longer.
 This has brought into light the importance of company values, workplace culture, as well as inclusive and transparent employee communication.